fangtian-zhong/fangtian-zhong.github.io/teaching/csci112-fall-2024/syllabus.md

 ## Announcement
 Hey guys, If 75% or more of the class completes the mid-semester course survey, the whole class gets 1 bonus point.
 The survey is under Course Resources on D2L.
 Kindly ensure that your survey and Classwork 20 are submitted by 6 AM tomorrow, October 29th.

-## Quiz8
+## Quiz9
-Quiz8 will cover struct and makefile on week9 and week10.
+Quiz8 will cover content on week11.
 Please review the codes and slides provided.

 ## Course schedule